-If you file your case after the state’s statute of limitations expires, your case will be time-barred, meaning that you will likely be unable to recover compensation for your damages.
+If you file your case after the state’s statute of limitations expires, your case may be time-barred, meaning that you will likely be unable to recover compensation for your damages.
 The insurance company and the at-fault party’s legal counsel may try to prevent you from filing your case within the state’s statutory deadline.

-Our Long Island car accident lawyer can work on filing your lawsuit within New York’s statute of limitations, so you do not miss out on your chance to pursue compensation.
+Our Long Island car accident lawyers can work on filing your lawsuit within New York’s statute of limitations, so you do not miss out on your chance to pursue fair compensation.
 The sooner you reach out to us, the better.
 There is a lot that needs to get accomplished in order to have a strong case.

 Take Steps to Protect Yourself After a Car Accident

 It is also crucial to report the accident to the police and then to your insurance company.
-Because New York is a no-fault insurance state, your insurance carrier must pay you for your losses no matter who caused the accident.
+Because New York is a no-fault insurance state, your insurance carrier must generally pay for your losses no matter who caused the accident.

 Dealing with the Insurance Company